LaiE89/Shark-Game-Unity/README.md

 settings, and enemies that attack the player.
 Since the demographic was a younger audience, I decided to use bright and high contrasting colors with simple instructions.
 Therefore, children can easily learn the game without any difficulty.
 I also made sure to implement no violence in any parts.

+# Installation
-You can download the game here: https://www.dropbox.com/s/wz35dm7lxy2f6zu/SharkGame.zip?dl=1
+You can download the game here: https://www.dropbox.com/s/wz35dm7lxy2f6zu/SharkGame.zip?dl=1 Make sure to extract all files in the zip folder, put the files inside another folder, and run the 'Shark Game.exe' file.